-If you’re wondering where all the best beaches close to Kingston, Jamaica are, Hellshire beach is a significant landmark, especially for Jamaicans local to Kingston.
+So, where all the best beaches close to Kingston?
+Hellshire beach is a significant landmark, especially for Jamaicans local to Kingston.

 If you like the idea of eating fresh fish, this is the best place to go.
 Hellshire beach is not like you’d expect on the north or east coast.

 Hellshire is a place to relax in the day and party in the evening.
-So if you were wondering how you could connect to the nightlife in Kingston, Jamaica, chilling at the beach through to the evening would give you a little taste.
+So if you were wondering how you could connect to the nightlife in Kingston chilling at the beach through to the evening gives you a little taste.

 Admittley, yes, it’s a bit differnt from the experience of staying in Ocho Rios or somewhere like that.